Drumphus/Book-rating-prediction-model/README.md

 # Book-rating-prediction-model
-Using a linear regression model to predict user ratings of books
+Using a linear regression model to predict user ratings of books.

+There is the jupyter notebook python file as well as the excel data set provided.

 Here are the packages used in the jupyter notebook: